 So nice to see you here at the corner of Good & Good-for-You.
-This is where I like to share tips and tasty recipes in pursuit of gut health.
+This is where I like to share tips and tasty recipes in pursuit of gut health and autoimmune wellness.
 Please come in and make yourself at home.
 Let’s get to know each other…

 WHAT’S IN MY NAME?